Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

-in order to emphasize the analogy between the symplectic $ABCD$ transformation matrices of the Newtonian paraxial optics \citep{Torre:2005} and our ray bundle transformation matrix, $\mathbf{T}$.
-We should mention that this matrix was previously discovered in \citep{Fleury:2013sna} via a Wro\'{n}skian method in order to solve the geodesic deviation equation with arbitrary initial conditions.
-It was also used in other applications in order to propagate light in realistic scenarios \citep{Fleury:2014gha}.
+in order to emphasize the analogy between the symplectic $ABCD$ transformation matrices of the Newtonian paraxial optics \cite{Torre:2005} and our ray bundle transformation matrix, $\mathbf{T}$.
+We should mention that this matrix was previously discovered in \cite{Fleury:2013sna} via a Wro\'{n}skian method in order to solve the geodesic deviation equation for arbitrary initial conditions without the realization of the underlying Hamiltonian structure.
+It was also used in other applications in order to propagate light in realistic scenarios \cite{Fleury:2014gha}.